 Insert all into output viewer – inserts all created tables or charts in the Output Viewer.

-Copy to clipboard – copies the current table, highlighted area in the table, or chart in the clipboard, for example for insertion into Word.
+Copy – copies the current table, highlighted area in the table, or chart, for example for insertion into Word.

 Print – prints the currently displayed table or chart.

 Export – exports the currently displayed table in Excel format, website (HTML) format or RTF format for Word and other word processing programs; exports the currently displayed chart in PNG, SVG or EMF (only Windows) format.

 Descriptive statistics – opens a window containing descriptive values for the groups build by the factor.